rerobots/hardshare/doc/intro.rst

 The default configuration of a new hardshare client installation does not enforce any contracts.
 Instances in this case have unfiltered access to hardware.
-This can be a good first choice in trusted settings, such as a team working closely together at a company.
+This can be a good first choice in trusted settings, such as a team working closely together at the same company.